“Aleikum-as-salaam.” (‘Upon you peace.’)

 “No, you must drink …. the Pepsi,” he concludes.
 We look at each other and refrain from commenting.
 We haven’t got his permission to go into the marshes yet.
 But, as it turns out, the mudir doesn’t object to our plans.

 Out in the open, the lake surface is partly covered by water lilies (Nymphaea) and other plants with floating leaves.
 Large flocks of great cormorants (Phalacrocorax carbo), white pelicans (Pelecanus onocrotalus), tufted ducks (Aythya fuligula), shovelers (Anas clypeata), and coot (Fulica atra) take flight, when we get too close.
 Little grebes (Tachybaptus ruficollis) dive, or skate along the surface, uttering their trilling call.
 Above us soar white-tailed sea-eagles (Haliaeetus albicilla) and greater spotted eagles (Aquila clanga).
-A man is singing loudly, punting his boat through the water lilies, while two younger men place a fishing-net in the cold water, which reaches up to their thighs.
+A man, punting his boat through the water lilies, is singing loudly, and two younger men a busy placing a fishing-net in the cold water, which reaches up to their thighs.

 A boat approaches us, punted by two men who have been cutting hashish, fodder for their buffaloes.
 They wear pyjama-like garments, which they have rolled up, to be able to move about more easily.
 Another boat contains two hunters, who have shot some coot.
 Distant shots are heard from other hunters.